 Carletons Fright Farm - Lake Stevens, WA

-Farm Fright opens October 5th.
+Farm Fright opens every Friday and Saturday in October.
 Gee what could be more creepy than a haunted swamp?
 There are three attractions featured here.
 Tickets are online for the Haunted Swamp, Zombie Farm, and the no haunt dark maze.
 A triple combo ticket is available.
 Oh they have added Zombie Paintball.
 Box office open at 7 pm and closes at 10 pm.
 Attraction is open every Friday and Saturday nights in October plus a few other nights.
 They also have great daytime farm activities daily.
 This place is lots of fun.
 Check their website for details.

 Cinema of Horrors - Kelso, WA

 Kelso’s “Cinema of Horrors” voted the second “Must See” haunted house in Washington this Halloween season!
-Cinema of Horrors Haunted House, in its third year at Three Rivers Mall in Kelso, WA will return to haunt the old, abandoned Three Rivers Cinema on Friday, October 5th, 2018.
-According to the Scare Factor, it’s voted the “second must see haunted house in the state of Washington for 2018.”
+Cinema of Horrors Haunted House, in its fifth year at Three Rivers Mall in Kelso, WA will return to haunt the old, abandoned Three Rivers Cinema starting every Friday and Saturday in October.
 This year’s frightful fun includes two haunted houses, family friendly trick-or-treat nights and more nightly fun!
-Presented by Treadway Events, KUKN, KLOG & The Wave radio stations, The Cinema of Horrors Haunted House at Three Rivers Mall will be open for thirteen scary nights this Halloween season.
-October 5-6th, 12-13th & 19-21st and 26-31st.
-7:00pm-11:00pm Fridays and Saturdays and 7:00pm-9:30pm Sunday’s and weeknights through – Halloween.
 Tickets range from $10-$20 and $15 pre-sale tickets are available online now.
-Their two terrifying, top-notch haunted houses feature new scares, twists and turns!
-“FarmHouse”, a fan favorite, is in its final season this year.
-The attraction is voted their most terrifying attraction: A nonstop adrenaline rush inside of Ma’s dusty, demented old murder house where the family enjoys tormenting and enticing their visitors.
 “Dark Legends of New Orleans,” their newest attraction, offers a blood-curdling, very dark trip back in time to historic New Orleans where voodoo, witchcraft, spirits and more are thought to lurk… The Cinema will offer a wide variety of yummy Halloween-themed fair food and deep-fried goodies.
-This year’s event features local high school actors from Kelso High, Mark Morris and other nearby schools along with volunteers from local community organizations.
 For families wanting a not-so-scary experience, the haunted house will offer “Trick-or-Treat Nights” for families with children under 13 years of age.
-Children take a trip through the non-scary event and collect candy along the way!
-These nights take place October 28 & 31st from 4:00pm-6:00pm before the regular attraction opens.
-Candy bags provided!

 Fright Factory - Buckley, WA

-Attraction opens up on September 29th.
+Attraction opens up in late September.
 A realistic and horrifying show put on as a charity benefit.
-Tickets are $15.
 Attraction is open Friday, Saturday, and Sunday nights in October plus a couple other nights near Halloween.
 This is an all updated haunt at their same location facility.
 Most of the haunt is indoors.

 Georgetown Morgue Haunted House - Seattle, WA